-This fall I’m joining my students in the anticipation, anxiety, and fears of going back to school.
+This fall, I’m joining my students in the anticipation, anxiety, and fears of returning to school.
 I’ll have my first day back to school in ten years – I’m starting the journey of getting my Master of Arts in Youth, Child, and Family Ministry.
-As I thought about how I was feeling about this, I asked myself, “What do I need on this journey?” … And I realized I’m not alone.
+As I thought about how I felt about this, I asked myself, “What do I need on this journey?” … And I realized I’m not alone.
 Here are a few thoughts on how we can support the students in our circle of influence heading back to school this fall.

 As I think about my upcoming journey through school, one of the biggest things I need is support.
 Having my wife encourage me makes all the tasks that much easier.
 But there’s a difference between encouragement and nagging.
 It’s a fine line at times.
 Amanda can encourage me all she wants, but at some point, I need to do the work.

 Encourage your student through this journey but don’t nag.
 You may be thinking, “But if I don’t nag they won’t do their homework.”
 You may be right – and letting them face the consequences of that is a great life lesson and an opportunity to give them some great wisdom from Proverbs:

 “Lazy people want much but get little, but those who work hard will prosper.”
 (Proverbs 13:4)

 The day will come when they will have a career – and you won’t be beside them making sure they do their work.

 We all need some space in our schedule – a break from chores, homework, extra-curricular activities.
 Space to relax and breathe.
 But we also need space to fail.
 One of the things I really like about Pastor James’ leadership is that he expects us to fail sometimes.
 Not all the time … but failing shows we’re trying new things and not just accepting the status quo.